Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ### requestTransfer(RequestTransferParams)

-requestTransfer() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `RequestTransferParams` that is an object of fields:
+requestTransfer() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `RequestTransferParams` that is an object of fields. **By default, it request an ICP transfer**, see below for custom tokens or Cycles Token (XTC).

 RequestTransferParams: